A lot has been said about how Facebook’s algorithm hinders brands’ organic reach on the platform, but what can be done about it?

-Step 5: Select a Duration
+Step 5: Determining Boost Duration

 Once you’ve decided on the budget, the next thing is to decide how long you want the post to run.
 You can choose a specific number of days or the end date, and your ad will run-up to that date.

-Step 6: Check the Post Preview
+Step 6: Checking the Post Preview

 It’s important to review your post before posting it because this is your last chance to make any changes before the post goes live.
 Therefore, take time to review your post in the right-hand preview bar to ensure that there are no errors, all the visual elements look good, and all links work.

-Step 7: Decide the Ads Platform
+Step 7: Choosing Your Ads Platform

 Before you finish the process, you need to decide where your post is shown.
 You can choose your posts to appear on Facebook’s desktop News Feed, mobile News Feed, and desktop right column.
 You can also set it to appear in stories, in-stream videos, and Messenger.

-Step 8: Choose a Payment Option
+Step 8: Choosing a Payment Method

 The last step is to select a payment option that works best for you.
 If you already have a payment option, you can skip this step.
 If you don’t have any, Facebook accepts all payments – all you need to do is fill out your details.